-There is a Teacher Guide, Record Book and Digital Pack for Early Level, and three Textbooks plus a Teacher Guide for both 1st and 2nd Level.
-In spring 2020 Assessment Packs for Early, 1st and 2nd Levels will be available.
+There is a Teacher Guide, Record Book and Digital Pack for Early Level, and three Textbooks plus a Teacher Guide for both 1st and 2nd Level and there are Assessment Packs for Early Level, 1st and 2nd Level.

 Find out more about each author below.